Streamlining NuGet Package Deployment with Azure DevOps CI/CD!

 This structure will include steps for restoring dependencies, building, and testing for both .NET 4.7 and .NET 8.0.
 With Azure DevOps, we can set up parallel jobs to run these tasks, making it efficient and robust for cross-framework support.

-• For dotnet pack - NET 8.0, set this path to the project file that runs on .NET 8.0.
+, set this path to the project file that runs on .NET 8.0. - Similarly, for

 By setting specific paths for each framework version, we can ensure that both versions of our package are built and ready for deployment, covering all the bases in one streamlined pipeline!